What is cloud migration?

 Simplified management and monitoring

-If the cloud provider offers a central management tool, it is easy to manage and monitor datacentre and cloud resources from a single screen.
+If the cloud provider offers a central management tool, it's easy to manage and monitor datacentre and cloud resources from a single screen.

 Some of the most common migration challenges are: